Vivekananda Kendra

 Vivekananda Kendra is a spiritually-oriented service mission founded in 1972, based near the Vivekananda Rock Memorial in Kanyakumari (Tamil Nadu, India).

-It focuses on "Man Making and Nation Building" through various activities, including education, women's empowerment, rural development, promoting Indian culture, as well as youth empowerment and free yoga classes for all (to promote healthy mind and body).
+It claims to focus on "man making and nation building" through various activities, including education, women's empowerment, rural development, promoting Indian culture, as well as youth empowerment, and free yoga classes to promote healthy mind and body.

 Established in 1972

 Founded by Eknath Ranade as a "living memorial" to Swami Vivekananda's vision, following the construction of the Vivekananda Rock Memorial in Kanyakumari.